gSchool/ada-CS-Fundamentals-Internship/02-linked-lists/02-linked-lists-implementation.md

 ### Removing a node at a specific index

-To remove a node at a specific index, we first have to traverse the list until we find the index before the node to delete.
+To remove a node at a specific index, we also have to traverse the list until we find the index before the node to delete.
+Remove also requires some more complex redirection of pointers.
 If the node to remove is the head, then the head becomes the next element.
-Then adjust the prior node's `next` reference to point **past** the node you are removing.
+In all other cases for a singly linked list, we adjust the prior node's `next` reference to point **past** the node you are removing.

 ![remove a node #1](images/remove-node-1.png)
 ![remove a node #2](images/remove-node-2.png)